m7kvqbe1/election-polling/README.md

 Things to note about the voting feature:

-Feedback from API (problem committing to database, user already voted, validation).
+- Feedback from API (e.g. with problem committing to database / if a user voted).
-Dynamically populates potential candidates based on constituency selected.
+- Dynamically populates potential candidates based on constituency selected.
+- Client side validation

 Really sorry it's tabs and not 4 spaces!!

 ## With more time

-If I had more time I would have added DocBlocks as I developed to the API code and really regret not doign this.
+- If I had more time I would have added DocBlocks as I developed to the API code and really regret not doign this.

+- It would have much much higher test coverage.

+- I'd be much more careful about filtering input server side.

-The SPA would also have a few niggles resolved like using pushstate instead of the #
+- The SPA would also have a few niggles resolved like using pushstate instead of the #

-It would also have much much higher test coverage.